Harsha6661/Research-project/README.md

 This work was completed as a group research project for the MSc Data Science and AI programme at the University of Liverpool (Semester 1, 2025).

-> **Code release pending.** This repository currently contains the project write-up and results.
-The implementation code is being prepared for release and will be added shortly.
+> **Repository scope.** This repository contains the project write-up, results, and the image-pipeline training script (`model_training.py`).
+Other components of the pipeline — text preprocessing, POPE-style question generation, the TinyBERT training code, and SEEM-based image annotation — are not included in this public release.

 ## Overview